Have unanswered questions about preprints?

 - Preprints are citable and can accrue citations while the research simultaneously goes through the peer review process.

-PLOS are only able to post preprints at the point of initial submission to a PLOS journals.
+PLOS are only able to facilitate posting of preprints at the point of initial submission to a PLOS journals.
 Unfortunately, we are unable to send revised manuscripts or transferred submissions to bioRxiv.
+Authors who do not opt in to preprint posting at submission are however free to post their preprint themselves, after submission to PLOS journals.

 Yes, you are encouraged to update your preprint with the most up-to-date version as your manuscript evolves and improves.